 The best performing encapsulation products contain EXCESS ACRYLIC POLYMER. (see ourFAQ pageabout the different types of encaps and the ones that contain EXCESS POLYMER.)
 The polymer mixes with and helps liquify sticky substances in the carpet.

 These sticky substances come from tracked in dirt and oils.
 They also come from soda spills, and over the counter spot removers.
 Another contributor is sticky surfactants left from previously applied non-encapsulating cleaners.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.

-What is the major complain people have after having their carpets professional cleaned?
+What is the major complaint people have after having their carpets professionally cleaned?
 They complain that their carpets get dirty again very quick!
 The culprit is usually due to the left-behind sticky residue!

 Well-formulated encapsulation detergents remove the stickiness in the carpet.
 Also, due to their chemical make up, they will never leave behind a sticky residue of their own.

 A well-formulated encap will crystallize.
 It can then be removed during routine vacuuming.
 A carpet cleaned with an excellent encap product will stay cleaner, longer too.

 We have run thousands of tests at VacAway.
 We have determined that the MAJORITY OF DIRT AND GRIME isn’t really encased in a capsule or crystal.
 Instead, well-formulated encap detergents render sticky residue completely NON-STICKY!

 Here is a demo you can do yourself to see how the process works.

 ·Place a small drop of dish detergent (sticky residue) in the bottom of a shallow dish or saucer.
 Using artificial maple syrup (sticky residue) is another test option.